 Before making your next move, it's important to evaluate your options and stack them against what you currently enjoy in QuickBooks Online.
 You might have started your company with QuickBooks and would like to stick with the platform for as long as you can.
 Loyalty is not a bad thing and a simple upgrade wouldn't hurt your business.

-However, keep in mind that the pricing for QuickBooks Desktop is different than QBO, where the former is paid in a one-off transaction ranging $299.95 (Pro) up to $1155 (Enterprise).
+However, keep in mind that the pricing for QuickBooks Desktop is different than QuickBooks Online, where the former is paid in a one-off transaction ranging $299.95 (Pro) up to $1155 (Enterprise).
 Another consideration is that there are a number of features supported by QuickBooks Online that you can’t find in any version of QuickBooks Desktop, such as:

 - Automatically scheduling and sending transactions